lostoneway/DSA/0.Big-O/BigONotes.md

 - *Objects* are an unordered data structure, stored in key value pairs.
 - Work well whe you don't need order and when you need fast insertion/removal (and acessing) data
 - *Arrays* are ordered lists.
-Can come at a cost for some of the operations
+Can come at a cost for some of the operations.

 ## Big O of Objects
 - Insertion - O(1)